 The previous checks are simple.
 There is one more that you should do before getting to the more complex checks noted below.

-The reality is that the most frequent cause of an air compressor bogging down on start up is a failing start capacitor.
-It’s now time to test this component.
-See the page on this site about how to do that.
+The reality is that the most frequent cause of an air compressor bogging down on start-up is a failing start capacitor.
+It’s now time to test this component, visit our How To Test A Start Capacitor On Air Compressor Motor guide!

 If the start capacitor checks out, and your compressor has a run capacitor, check that one next.
 If either is not up to snuff, they must be replaced.

 Now it’s decision time.
 Do you take your compressor motor to an electric motor shop for a load check, or do you tear down the pump to see what’s what?
 Your rotating of the pump sheave may help.

 If there was any hint that the pump may be malfunctioning mechanically, tear down the pump to check the piston rings, intake and pressure valves, and general condition of the pump innards.

 If you feel that the compressor pump is okay, and the power supply to the motor and the motor caps are good, it may be time to pay for a motor load test.